bhowiebkr/open-joystick/source/hardware/README.md

 This area is specific to the hardware, where to source materials, bill of materials (BOM) etc.

 See Subsections:
-- [Design](design) info on files for 3d printing and CAD modifications.
+[Design](design) - Info on files for 3d printing and CAD modifications.